Will-ALVIDI/cppStartingKit/README.md

 THE GUIDE
 =========

 This guide covers the management of this package with Sublime Text 3 under Windows.
-Things are pretty much the same depending on your Sublime Text version or your operating system.
+Things are pretty much the same depending on your version of Sublime Text and your operating system but a quick search with Internet should give you the answers.

 The informations provided in this guide should help you to understand the core of the syntax definition and how globally things work inside Sublime Text.